Frustration graph formalism for qudit observables: Introduction

 In this work, our aim is to develop this line of research in two ways.
 First, we show that if the set of observables forms a group, then the clique number is in fact a tight upper bound on the sum of squares of their expected values.
-Second, similar definition to the one put forward in Ref. \cite{mann2024graphtheoreticframeworkfreeparafermionsolvability}, we extend the formalism of the anticommutation graph by considering generalized $d$-outcome observables that commute up to a scalar factor of the $d$'th root of unity for some prime $d$ (see Ref. \cite{Sarkar_2024} for a related study of such observables).
+Second, similarly to the definition put forward in Ref. \cite{mann2024graphtheoreticframeworkfreeparafermionsolvability}, we extend the formalism of the anticommutation graph by considering generalized $d$-outcome observables that commute up to a scalar factor of the $d$'th root of unity for some prime $d$ (see Ref. \cite{Sarkar_2024} for a related study of such observables).

+This not only extends the study of the properties of frustration graphs but also paves the way for new applications.
+Most importantly, it enables the generalization of the methods based on the sum-of-squares bounds as uncertainty relations and entanglement witnesses to a much broader class of states and operators, including those with local Hilbert space dimensions greater than two.

-The core idea behind these results is to generalize the self-testing statement from Ref. \cite{PhysRevA.106.012431} into a multi-operator case, which allows us to find a unitary transformation bringing all of the considered observables into a tensor product of generalized Pauli matrices and some ancillary operators that are pair-wise commuting.
-This naturally leads us to use the stabilizer formalism, a framework originally developed to construct quantum error correction codes \cite{PhysRevLett.77.793, PhysRevA.103.042420, gottesman1997stabilizercodesquantumerror} that later found widespread use in the study of entanglement and non-locality \cite{T_th_2005, PhysRevA.72.022340, Makuta_2021}.
+The core idea behind these results is to transform the observables into a tensor product of generalized Pauli matrices and some ancillary operators that are pair-wise commuting, which helps to significantly simplify the derivations.
+To this end, we generalize the self-testing statement from Ref. \cite{PhysRevA.106.012431} to a multi-operator case.
+This naturally leads us to use the stabilizer formalism, a framework originally developed to construct quantum error correction codes \cite{PhysRevLett.77.793, PhysRevA.103.042420, gottesman1997stabilizercodesquantumerror} that later found widespread use in the study of entanglement and non-locality \cite{PhysRevA.72.022340, Makuta_2021}.
 Using this formalism, we derive upper bounds on the sum of the squares of the absolute values and the sum of the expected values of the observables forming a group.

 We then utilize the "sum of squares bound" to analytically compute the geometric measure and the generalized geometric measure of entanglement \cite{PhysRevA.81.012308} for qudit stabilizer subspaces.
 Surprisingly, we found that for a given prime local dimension, the generalized geometric measure of entanglement of a genuine multipartite entangled stabilizer subspace can only take one value: $(d-1)/d$.